jsk-herman/paper-jsk/content/about.md

 Hi there! :wave: I'm Je Sian Keith Herman (_you can call me Jesh_).

-I am currently a 3rd year student at Bicol University studying chemical engineering.
+I am currently a 3rd year student at Bicol University studying Chemical Engineering.
 I know a bit in Python.

 Besides programming, I'm also an amateur writer.
 My [blog](../blog/)